EXCLUSIVE-AirAsia X shows court creditors' support for restructuring plan

 AAX said it had received 10 letters from Malaysian and Singaporean corporations and high net worth individuals indicating interest to participate in its proposed fundraising exercise, according to an affidavit.

-The 10 includes Tune Group Sdn Bhd, owned by AirAsia Group Bhd AIRA.KL co-founders Tony Fernandes and Kamarudin Meranun.
+The 10 include Tune Group Sdn Bhd, owned by AirAsia Group Bhd AIRA.KL co-founders Tony Fernandes and Kamarudin Meranun.
 Tune is the largest AAX shareholder, with a 17.83% stake.

 AAX said it also received interest from a public-listed financial group and the subsidiary of another, both preferring to be unnamed.